Skip to main content

 What to order

 The wine list is extensive and, by London standards at this price tier, well-considered.
-You can drink well by the glass without committing to a bottle, and the cocktail offering is worth a look if you arrive early.
+You can drink well by the glass without committing to a bottle, the cocktail offering is worth a look if you arrive early.

 Booking and logistics

 Booking difficulty here is moderate.
 Story Cellar is not the kind of place that requires a three-month wait, but the counter seats in particular move quickly, so booking a week or two ahead is the sensible approach for a mid-week dinner.
 For weekend evenings, extend that to two to three weeks.
 Walk-ins may be possible at quieter times, but do not plan around it if the counter is your target.
-The address , 17 Neal's Yard, WC2H 9DP , is central and well-connected by tube.
+The address, 17 Neal's Yard, WC2H 9DP, is central and well-connected by tube.
 Covent Garden station is the closest stop.
 For broader planning, see our full London restaurants guide, our full London hotels guide, and our full London bars guide.

 The value case